-How to Style Your Bookcase if You’re A Hoarder, A Collector, or A Book Worm
+How to Style Your Bookcase If You’re a Book Hoarder

 From what many of you have told me styling your bookshelves is as hard for you as filing for taxes is for me – daunting and stressful, where you aren’t sure where to start, and you’re sure it will never end.
 But, there is a light at the end of the tunnel, and maximizing your shelving for whatever purpose bests suits your home, whether that be storage, housing your collections, or a place to actually hold all your books, is something that everyone can achieve in a few easy steps.
 I promise.
 This month in Redbook, we are breaking down the process for three different ways to get your bookcases into tip top shape.